EliFaulk/portfolio/documentation.md

 ## Summary
 My project is a retro version of battleship, displayed on a 12 x 12 grid of RGB LED lights and controlled with a number pad controller.
+To move the cursor of the game, use the numbers 2, 4, 6, and 8 as directions, and the number 7 as the select/place button.
+The color red represents areas where ships are, and the color blue indicates a barren piece of ocean with no ship.
 #### Materials
 - Raspberry Pi 4
 - Unicorn Hat HD RGB Matrix 16x16